 This is actually a tip that helps out ALL children under about age 8.
 If you’re a fan of hitting the park from open to close, an hour or two of rest time in the middle of the day can go a LONG way in avoiding meltdowns from babies and parents!

-This is one reason we love staying within a quick walk of the park; whenever baby starts to get totally overwhelmed and exhausted, we can walk back to the hotel to rest and recharge.
+This is one reason we love staying within a quick walk of the park or better yet, a Disneyland resort; whenever baby starts to get totally overwhelmed and exhausted, we can walk back to the hotel room to rest and recharge.
 This is also a great time for the other adult/parent to have uninterrupted one-on-one time with the other kid(s).